 where $-1 <E_0 <0$, $\sigma = 0.1$ and energy evolution with strain $\gamma$ is,

-where $\mu = 1.1$ and the stability limit is, $\gamma \pm = \gamma_0 \pm \sqrt{|E_0|}$.
+where $\mu = 1.1$ and the stability limit is, $\gamma_{\pm} = \gamma_0 \pm \sqrt{|E_0|}$.
 The yielding diagram of this model closely resembles what we observed for fragile glass formers.
-However, neither this model nor others in the literature \cite{parley2021, Maloney2021, rossi2022finite, kumar2022mapping, liu2022fate, cochran2022slow} consider the impact of the initial glass former's fragility on the yielding diagram.
+However, neither this model nor others in the literature \cite{parley2022mean, Maloney2021, rossi2022finite, kumar2022mapping, liu2022fate, cochran2024slow} consider the impact of the initial glass former's fragility on the yielding diagram.
 However, our simulation results suggest a significant change in the yielding diagram when the fragility of the initial glass former varies.
-Therefore, we propose a new model similar to the concept discussed in Ref. \cite{sastry2021models} but with a crucial difference of energy barrier playing a crucial role in plasticity.}
+Therefore, we propose a new model similar to the concept discussed in Ref. \cite{sastry2021models} but with a crucial difference of energy barrier playing a crucial role in plasticity.

-\SK{Previous studies \cite{tah2022kinetic,tah2022fragility} have shown that the energy barrier ($\Delta E$) of the fragile glass-formers increases strongly with decreasing temperature or increasing annealing, but for strong glass-formers, the energy barrier increases very slowly.
-We have introduced this crucial aspect of variation of energy barrier with parent temperature or annealing in our version of elastoplastic model.
+Previous studies \cite{tah2022kinetic,tah2022fragility} have shown that the energy barrier ($\Delta E$) of the fragile glass-formers increases rapidly with decreasing temperature or increasing annealing, but for strong glass-formers, the energy barrier increases rather modestly.
+We have introduced this crucial aspect of variation of the energy barrier with parent temperature or annealing in our version of the elastoplastic model.
 The energy barrier distribution is assumed to be Gaussian, with the mean energy barrier, $\langle\Delta E\rangle$, varying with $E_0$ or parent temperature, $T_p$.
-We have chosen two trial functions for $(\langle\Delta E\rangle)$ variation with annealing ($E_0$).
-For fragile glass-formers, we took
+We have chosen two trial functions for $\langle\Delta E\rangle$ variation with annealing ($E_0$).
+For fragile glass-formers,

 and for strong glass-formers